 Then, dry the steak with paper towels.
 This step helps create a better sear, locking in juices and giving a beautiful crust.
 Ensuring the steak is thoroughly patted dry is key for how to grill a ribeye steak on a gas grill.

-“The secret to a perfectly grilled ribeye steak is all in the preparation.
-Take the time to let it come to room temperature and pat it dry, and you’ll be rewarded with a juicy, flavorful steak every time.”
+The secret to a perfectly grilled ribeye steak lies in thorough preparation.
+Allow the steak to come to room temperature and pat it dry before grilling—these simple steps will reward you with a juicy, tender, and flavorful steak every time.

 By following these tips, you’re on your way to becoming a pro at how to grill a ribeye steak on a gas grill and gas grill cooking.
 You’re ready to season, marinate, and grill your way to a memorable meal.